-The sequence of issuing PP instruction is: CS# goes low $\rightarrow$ sending PP instruction code $\rightarrow$ 3-byte or 4-byte address (depending on mode state) on SI $\rightarrow$ at least 1-byte on data on SI $\rightarrow$ CS# goes high.
+The sequence of issuing PP instruction is: CS# goes low→ sending PP instruction code→ 4-byte address on SI→ at least 1-byte on data on SI→ CS# goes high.
 (Please refer to Figure 25)

 The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary (the latest eighth bit of data being latched in), otherwise, the instruction will be rejected and will not be executed.